dnobre0203-dno/dnobre0203-dno/README.md

 Connecting teams, agile processes, and digital solutions to turn big goals into real results.

+- 🚀 leadership
-- 🚀 leadership on continuous learning
+- 📚 continuous learning
 - 🤝 building experiences that impact customers, business, and people
 - 🔍 guided by systems thinking, collaboration & a love for innovation